orthecreedence/drakma-async/README.md

  - `:stream` drakma-async manages the stream for us, at least until `:close` is implemented.

-### Unimplemented
-Some things haven't been put in that are worth mentioning

-##### content -> :continuation
-Passing `:continuation` as the value to `:content` is not implemented.
-Doing so is more than possible, but would change the interface slightly and I want to think about the best way to do this.

 ### Notes
 `drakma-async` provides a function in the `drakma` package called `http-request-async` which mirrors `drakma:http-request`, except for that the final value returned is